The California Mental Health Parity Act Toolkit: A Guide to Appealing Health Plan Mental Health Care Denials

 It is not unusual for some claims to be denied, or for health plans to say they will not cover a test, procedure, or service that doctors order.
 When a health plan denies a claim, either through the prior authorization process or after the service has been completed (post-payment audit), you will get a denial notice.
 The notice will inform you that the health plan will not pay for the service and the reason for the denial.
 If the denial is based on medical necessity, the notice must contain the section of the medical necessity guidelines applicable to your situation.

 If you do not receive a notice, but your provider or other party told you that your health plan denied your service or treatment, contact your health plan.
 There are only a few situations where the health plan is not required to provide a written notice.
 If denied coverage because of a specific exclusion, for medical necessity, or for an experimental or investigational treatment, the health plan must provide written notice.
 When contacting your health plan remember to write down whom you spoke to, when you called and what happened in the call.
 If the health plan confirms the denial, ask that they send you the denial in writing.
-If the plan refuses to send a written denial, or fails to send you the written denial, you can call the regulating agency for help (See page 23 for helpful links).
-The discussion about which agency to call is above on page 7.
+If the plan refuses to send a written denial, or fails to send you the written denial, you can call the regulating agency for help.

 Your first step when you receive a denial notice should be to refile the claim together with a copy of the denial notice.
 You may need a note or letter from your doctor or other provider to explain or justify what it is you need.
 Sometimes all that is needed is the service or treatment to be coded differently.
 If your challenge is not successful, you may need to: